 In a soon to be released film, The Last Glaciers, Craig Leeson, BNP Paribas Sustainability Partner, travels to the worlds iciest spots seeking out scientists and experts to understand and explain how and why glaciers are melting and what the impact of this rapid change has on humanity and future generations.

 Since 2010, it has supported and mobilised 27 research teams with a budget of €18 million, while also reaching more than 400,000 people in efforts to raise awareness of climate crisis issues.

-The research projects funded by the BNP Paribas Foundation include, in particular, studies concerning the melting of the permafrost whereby samples taken from glaciers threatened by global warming are extracted to preserve an “ice memory”.
+The research projects funded by the BNP Paribas Foundation include, in particular, studies concerning the melting of the permafrost whereby samples taken from glaciers threatened by global warming are extracted to preserve an “ice (unavailable link) memory (unavailable link)”.
 This initiative also involved a virtual reality experience in 2017.
 Furthermore, the BNP Paribas Foundation launched a new call for projects in Europe in 2019 and selected nine prizewinners whose studies observed interactions between climate and biodiversity and the effects of disruptions on human societies.
 The "Life without ice" research project is one such example.

 Along similar lines, the BNP Paribas Foundation has established a partnership with the Swiss Polar Institute (SPI), a consortium of Swiss universities, to support research projects in the field of extreme environments and polar research, such as interactions between air and ocean, or ocean desalination.

 Since 2018, the co-creation and support for the Polar Access Fund allows young scientists to conduct research projects associated with the polar regions and global warming issues.
 This partnership was recently renewed for three more years, from 2021 to 2023.

 « All of us have a responsibility to contribute to a sustainable future and finance is a critical lever in achieving this by catalysing capital towards solutions that have a positive impact. »